nishantraghuvanshi/notion-clone/README.md

 - Learned about edgestore for file upload on nextJs.

 - Error: hostname "files.edgestore.dev" is not configured under images in your `next.config.js`.
 This error comes when hostname for the image file is not there in next.config.js

+- learned about blocknote(javascript based text editor).[docs](https://www.blocknotejs.org/docs/introduction).
+Other text editor/library which I have used-> react-quill.

+- Recomended way to import editor component using useMemo and dynamic